tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Backend Server {#backend-server}

-Upon receipt of an empty "encrypted_client_hello" extension, if the backend server negotiates TLS 1.3 or higher, then it MUST confirm ECH acceptance by setting ServerHello.random[24:32] to
+Upon receipt of an "is_client_hello_inner" extension, if the backend server negotiates TLS 1.3 or higher, then it MUST confirm ECH acceptance by setting ServerHello.random[24:32] to